 Imagination strangely enough is symbolised in the Mysteries by the Unicorn.
-As I point out elsewhere, the Unicorn, depicted on the British Coat Of Arms is a symbol of Scotland & for the Scottish Rite Of Freemasonry.
+As I point out elsewhere, the Unicorn, depicted on the British Coat Of Arms is (amongst other things) a symbol of Scotland & for the Scottish Rite Of Freemasonry.
 The Unicorn appears chained on the British Coat Of Arms, apparently because it stands opposite the Lion Of Judah.
 The King David of the Bible remember merged the Kingdoms of Judah & Israel but what's also being portrayed here is the union of the sun (Lion) & the moon (Unicorn), the male & female of the Hermetic Marriage, or, the perfection of mankind, brought about by Alchemy.

 The Laurence Gardner link I picked up from Bill's 'Bloodline book report' broadcasts 1380/81, aired in May 1998;